The Sense of an Ending is a film I originally wanted to see but then forgot about. Thankfully, I recently remembered when I found it on Fire.

 “I think this is the beginning of a beautiful

-(*for production quality and the impressive cast!)Want to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+(*for production quality and the impressive cast!)If you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.